 Interviews are like video guest posts.
 Interviewing someone is also a bit like linking to someone except now they are much more likely to share and link to the interview.
 There are advantages to both being the interviewer and the one getting interviewed.

-- Why Be Interviewed – Obviously this sends traffic, but more importantly this establishes you as an authority in your niche.
-Why would anyone waste time interviewing someone who isn’t important?
-Because you will be seen as an authority, people who come to check out your blog or website will be more likely to stick around and comeback.
+- Why Be Interviewed – Obviously this sends traffic, but more importantly, this establishes you as an authority in your niche.
+Why would anyone waste time interviewing someone who isn’t essential?
+Because you will be seen as an authority, people who come to check out your blog or website will be more likely to stick around and come back.

 When you go to HARO, you can sign up as a reporter or a source.

-If you qualify, and would like to be interviewed, you can simply send them an email saying so, and you will almost always get a reply immediately.
-By using HARO, you may be able to land yourself an interview on a huge mainstream media outlet.
+If you qualify and would like to be interviewed, you can simply send them an email saying so, and you will almost always get a reply immediately.
+By using HARO, you may be able to land yourself an interview with a huge mainstream media outlet.